markkerry/Proactive-Remediations/README.md

 ## Proactive Remediations

 1. Enable Automatic Windows Update
-2. Restart_Stopped_Office_C2R_Service
+2. Restart Stopped Office C2R Service
-3. Update_Office_C2R
+3. Update Office C2R

 <br>

 ## 1. Enable Automatic Windows Update

-Whilst testing WUfB we encountered a number of devices holding onto a setting to disable automatic updates which had been applied to a legacy GPO.
+When moving to WUfB you may encounter a number of devices holding onto a setting to disable automatic updates which had been applied to a legacy GPO.

 This proactive remediation will enable automatic updates if they are disabled